Land invasion in South Africa

-Land invasion in South Africa is seen as the illegal occupation of land with the intention of erecting dwellings or establishing a settlement on it and is an issue that is affecting various municipalities in South Africa especially in the face of increased urbanisation in bigger metropolitans like The City of Cape Town, eThekwini Metropolitan Municipality and the City of Johannesburg Metropolitan Municipality.
+Land invasion in South Africa is the illegal occupation of land with the intention of erecting dwellings or establishing a settlement on it and is an issue that is affecting various municipalities in South Africa especially in the face of increased urbanisation in bigger metropolitans like The City of Cape Town, eThekwini Metropolitan Municipality and the City of Johannesburg Metropolitan Municipality.

 Causes of Land Invasion in South Africa

 Land invasion is sometimes coordinated acts that have been associated with lawlessness and criminal activity and in some instances, it is said to be politically driven.

 According to the Western Cape Department of Human Settlements (previously the Department of Housing), 2003, some of the catalysts for land invasions include;